conv α is a tactic for discharging goals of the form lhs ~ rhs for some relation ~ (usually equality) and fixed lhs, rhs.

 Known in the literature as a __conversion__ tactic.

-So for example, if one had the lemma p : x = y
+So for example, if one had the lemma p : x = y, then the conversion for p would be one that solves p.

 def